coolFridge9/coolFridge9.github.io/_posts/2018-4-14-Tic Tac Toe Journey.md

 #### declining invalid input until a valid one is made
 I created a test input reader which extended to the input reader interface so it could be substituted into my code instead of the input reader from the console.
 You could pass through a list of strings into the test input reader and it had an index variable which would increment everytime an input was rejected.
 For my test cases, I used Assert.Equal() on the index it was at when it returned a valid value.

+#### Testing void functions
+This one is still really hard for me to get my head around.
+In my code, inputHandlers execute the input based on which validator it fits into.
+My mentor helped me write a fakeinputhandler which takes in a test class as a parameter and updates a trigger variable in the execute function if a function is called.
+This way I can assert if the trigger variable has switched to true.
+This way you can test if the function was called.

+#### Unit Testing Struggles
+I am stuck trying to test specific InputHandlers.
+For example, the command handler is triggered when the user enters the quit command.
+I approached this by making an output interface.
+The actual code uses a Console Writer object which extends to that interface.
+I wrote a test output class which also extends to the interface but I was unable to return anything because the interface contracts the function to be void.
+The only way I could test this was by running the code.